 Local Foods of Osaka

 To Japanese people, Osaka is known as the capital of gastronomy.
-There are some dishes that were born and bred in Osaka and spread out into the rest of the country from here, and there are also some dishes that are also known in Tokyo, but the Osakans have made their very own version of it.
+There are some dishes that were born and bred in Osaka and spread out into the rest of the country from here.